sarthakagrawal927/dev_learning/databases/cmu/lec-06.md

 Trade-off between - being fast vs collision date.

 For any input key, return an integer representation of that key.
-Cryptographic hash functions are not used, as they are slow & we don't care about crypting.
+Cryptographic hash functions are not used, as they are slow & we don't care about encrypting.

 Best right now : XXHash3 by Facebook.